 Dental prosthetists work independently to provide complete and partial dentures, dental appliances, and mouth-guards to the public.
 This course is suitable for both students wanting to take their existing oral health qualification to the next level, and students with no prior dental experience wanting to forge a new career path with a clinical qualification.
 Students learn to issue, maintain and examine dental prosthetics, insert and try-in dentures, take impressions, and undertake production and technical work.
 This is a highly technical course, with units providing broad and coherent knowledge in pathophysiology, pharmacology, radiology, and clinical skills.

-FEE-HELP is available to eligible applicants, refer to tafeqld.edu.au/study-with-us/what-it-costs/fee-help for information.
+FEE-HELP may be available to eligible applicants, refer to tafeqld.edu.au/course/17/17880/bachelor-of-dental-prosthetics for more information.

 For information regarding TAFE Queensland course fees, VET Student Loans, FEE-HELP or HECS-HELP visit tafeqld.edu.au/study-with-us/what-it-costs/index.html or telephone 1300 308 233.
 For combined TAFE Queensland/university courses, refer to entry under university for higher education component.

 Required immunisations prior to clinical practice: hepatitis B, tetanus and whooping cough (pertussis).
 Recommended immunisations prior to clinical practice: seasonal influenza, varicella-zoster virus (chicken pox) and MMR (measles, mumps, rubella) vaccines.
 While TAFE Queensland will make every effort to minimise disruption to study, the current COVID-19 pandemic situation and subsequent restriction of access to some health care facilities during this time, may cause delays with clinical practice requirements and completion of this course.
 Future students are advised that access to clinical practice may require evidence of commencement or full vaccination for COVID-19.

 Completion of Year 12 or attained Year 12 leaving age